-Find your baseline
+Find your RBT study baseline

-Use SAFMEDS/Flashcards
+RBT Study Prep: Use SAFMEDS/Flashcards

-A great way to test your understanding and to improve your fluency is to use SAFMEDS.
+A great way to test your understanding and improve your fluency is to use SAFMEDS.
 These are essentially flashcards.
 The acronym stands for "Say All Fast Minute Everyday Shuffle".
 With the definition on one side and the concept on the other, you want to test both sides to ensure you can quickly identify the concept when you read the definition and vice versa.

 Graph your progress